Email

 1. Course Choices

-• Make Realistic Choices: Ensure your chosen courses align with your academic strengths and achievements.
-Select courses that challenge you but remain within the realm of achievable grades.
+• Make Realistic Choices: Fit your chosen courses with your academic strengths and achievements.

 1. Finishing Strong: Before You Hit Submit

-• Get Second Opinions: Seek feedback from teachers, peers, or mentors.
-A fresh perspective can uncover overlooked mistakes and provide valuable insights for improvement.
+• Get Second Opinions: Seek feedback from teachers, peers, or mentors to improve your application.

 1. UCAS Deadlines: Early Advantage